nepalez/dry-initializer-rails/README.md

 ## Synopsis

-The gem adds the `:model` to `param` and `option`.
+The gem provides value coercion to ActiveRecord instances.

-It coerces values to corresponding ActiveRecord instances:
+Add the `:model` setting to `param` or `option`:

 ```ruby
 require 'dry-initializer'